-Aaron Richmond was a Policy Fellow with RespectAbility during Spring 2015.
+Aaron Richmond was a Policy Apprentice with RespectAbility during Spring 2015.
 Richmond, who is blind, published a piece in e-Jewish Philanthropy about the importance of schools who want to do e-Jewish learning having accessible websites with screen reading software.

 Richmond has a history of using technology to help other people with vision disabilities.
 He spent previous summers teaching technology to blind teenagers at a camp in Maryland and teaching speech software for the blind in St. Lucia.
 He earned a Bachelor of Arts in International Relations from Goucher College.
 An avid traveler, Richmond spent a semester abroad at the University of East Anglia in the United Kingdom.
 After college, he spent a month in France studying French and appreciating a new culture.

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 ALL APPRENTICESHIP OPPORTUNITIES

 - ENTERTAINMENT AND NEWS MEDIA

 - CIVIC ENGAGEMENT/COALITION BUILDING